tgotwig/vidmerger/README.md

 If you see anything to improve, just create an [issue](https://github.com/tgotwig/vidmerger/issues) or directly open a [pull request](https://github.com/tgotwig/vidmerger/pulls) 🤗✨

-### Building

-Run `task build` to build for Mac, Linux and Windows.
-You can find the compressed Mac & Linux .tar.gz-archives for Github under _target/tars_, the .exe file for Windows under _tools_.

 ### Deploying / Publishing

 For details on how to publish a new version, you can look up the [Publish new version](https://github.com/tgotwig/vidmerger/wiki#-publish-new-version) wiki page 📖